schen22/schen22.github.io/about.md

 Feel free to explore this website for reflections on books I'm reading, learnings, side projects; thoughts I have on life that I think are worth jotting and sharing.

-Books I'm currently reading and love:
+Books I'm currently reading and love (as of 9/2018):
+- The Consolations of Philosophy by Alain de Botton

+List of books I've finished and love:
 - A Walk in the Woods
 - The Man who Mistook his Wife for a Hat
-- Mr. Penumbra's 24-Hour Bookstore
 - Settling for More

-Books I've checked out but I'm afraid I'll run out of time to read before they're due back at the library:
 - All the Light We Cannot See
-- The Alchemist

-I can just hear the gasp of shock from you - I can't believe it either!
-I have yet to read the famous classic others adore.
-You'll have to forgive me though; my excuse is that it's on my list of books to read!

-I just realized need to make a commenting section so I can receive book recommendations.
-Hm.. putting that in the backlog.
+I just realized I need to make a commenting section so I can receive book recommendations.
+The list of books I have so far is a bit bare.
+I should probably start updating and using GoodReads more too.
+Hm.. putting all that in the backlog.
 Feel free to reach out to me if you're so inclined to add to my book list.
-I'm always happy to talk book. :)
+I'm always happy to talk book and/or shop. :)

 Here's a dog stealing a cookie in an attempt to encourage more smiles smiled today: